-14. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANTS were required to pay PLAINTIFF and CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
-From time-to-time during the CLASS PERIOD, DEFENDANTS required PLAINTIFF and CALIFORNIA CLASS Members to work without paying them for all the time they were under DEFENDANTS' control.
-Specifically, as a result of PLAINTIFF's demanding work requirements and DEFENDANTS' understaffing, DEFENDANTS required PLAINTIFF to work while clocked out during what was supposed to be PLAINTIFF's offduty meal break.
-PLAINTIFF was from time to time interrupted by work assignments while clocked out for what should have been PLAINTIFF's off-duty meal break.
-Indeed, there were rarely days where PLAINTIFF and other CALIFORNIA CLASS Members would even receive a partial lunch.
-Further, DEFENDANTS falsely deducted meal breaks for PLAINTIFF and other CALIFORNIA CLASS Members despite the fact that PLAINTIFF and other CALIFORNIA CLASS Members from time to time worked through their off-duty meal breaks.
-As a result, the PLAINTIFF and other CALIFORNIA CLASS Members forfeited minimum wage and overtime wages by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
-DEFENDANTS' uniform policy and practice not to pay PLAINTIFF and other CALIFORNIA CLASS Members for all time worked is evidenced by DEFENDANTS' business records.
+16. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANTS were required to pay PLAINTIFF and CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
+From time-to-time during the CLASS PERIOD, DEFENDANTS required PLAINTIFF and other members of the CALIFORNIA CLASS to work without paying them for all the time they were under DEFENDANTS' control.
+Specifically, as a result of PLAINTIFF's demanding work requirements and DEFENDANTS' understaffing, DEFENDANTS required PLAINTIFF to work while clocked out during what was supposed to be PLAINTIFF's off-duty meal break.
+PLAINTIFF was from time-to-time interrupted by work assignments while clocked out for what should have been PLAINTIFF's off-duty meal break.
+Indeed, there were rarely days where PLAINTIFF and other members of the CALIFORNIA CLASS would even receive a partial lunch.
+Further, DEFENDANTS falsely deducted meal breaks for PLAINTIFF and other members of the CALIFORNIA CLASS despite the fact that PLAINTIFF and other members of the CALIFORNIA CLASS from time-to-time worked through their off-duty meal breaks.
+As a result, the PLAINTIFF and other members of the CALIFORNIA CLASS forfeited minimum wage and overtime wages by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
+DEFENDANTS' uniform policy and practice not to pay PLAINTIFF and other members of the CALIFORNIA CLASS for all time worked is evidenced by DEFENDANTS' business records.

-15. From time-to-time during the CLASS PERIOD, as a result of their rigorous work schedules and DEFENDANTS' inadequate staffing practices, PLAINTIFF and other CALIFORNIA CLASS Members were from time to time unable to take thirty (30) minute off duty meal breaks and were not fully relieved of duty for their meal periods.
-PLAINTIFF and other CALIFORNIA CLASS Members were required from time to time to perform work as ordered by DEFENDANTS for more than five (5) hours during some shifts without receiving a meal break.
-Further, DEFENDANTS from time to time failed to provide PLAINTIFF and CALIFORNIA CLASS Members with a second off-duty meal period for some workdays in which these employees were required by DEFENDANTS to work ten (10) hours of work from time to time.
+17. From time-to-time during the CLASS PERIOD, as a result of their rigorous work schedules and DEFENDANTS' inadequate staffing practices, PLAINTIFF and other members of the CALIFORNIA CLASS were from time-to-time unable to take thirty (30) minute off duty meal breaks and were not fully relieved of duty for their meal periods.
+PLAINTIFF and other members of the CALIFORNIA CLASS were required from time-to-time to perform work as ordered by DEFENDANTS for more than five (5) hours during some shifts without receiving a meal break.
+Further, DEFENDANTS from time-to-time failed to provide PLAINTIFF and other members of the CALIFORNIA CLASS with a second off-duty meal period for some workdays in which these employees were required by DEFENDANTS to work ten (10) hours of work from time-to-time.
 The nature of the work performed by the PLAINTIFF and the members of the CALIFORNIA CLASS does not qualify for limited and narrowly construed "on-duty" meal period exception.
 PLAINTIFF and other members of the CALIFORNIA CLASS therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice.